paokkerkir/WoW-CNLocale/README.md

 ## Announcement:

-Since an unexpected amount of people were asking me for a way to donate, if you want to support the development of this passion project, either Paypal me at @paokkerkir or Revolut me at @belthazor.
+Since an unexpected amount of people were asking me for a way to donate, if you want to support the development of this passion project, either Paypal me at `@paokkerkir` or Revolut me at `@belthazor`.

 ## Install